Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Prime Minister's concerns and worries are also the top concerns and worries of the Party and State leaders today.
 Whether in the short or long term, the imperative of life requires enough electricity for production, enough electricity for consumption, and enough electricity for development.

-A few days ago, speaking at a discussion session, General Secretary To Lam devoted a large amount of time to many strong instructions on the need to soon amend the Electricity Law.
+A few days ago, speaking in a group discussion session, General Secretary To Lam devoted a large amount of time to many strong instructions on the need to soon amend the Electricity Law.

-When the Prime Minister is struggling to amend the Electricity Law among LNG gas superpowers photo 1
+When the Prime Minister is concerned about amending the Electricity Law among LNG superpowers photo 1

-General Secretary To Lam talks with the 14th Central Party Committee planning cadres about the new era, the era of national growth.
+General Secretary To Lam talks with the 14th Party Central Committee planning cadre trainees about the new era, the era of national growth.
 (Photo: VNA)

 The General Secretary said that if there is not enough electricity for production, many large investors may consider not entering or withdrawing from Vietnam.
 Emphasizing that time cannot wait, the General Secretary directed that the Electricity Law must be drastically revised to meet practical requirements.